-As you read this, we are just about to or have just moved into spring.
+As you read this , we are just about to or have just moved into spring.
 It's been a long cold winter....
-So cold that I bailed for a couple of weeks during the month in search of some Sunshine.
-As I was away, I didn't get a chance to get into any members Workshops for the Marty's Members Workshop segment of Propwash this month.
-Sorry for that but tidy up those workshops because I'm coming for you.
+So cold that I bailed for a couple of

-On another note, Its with sadness that I accepted the resignation from Derek Whelan as our club captain and from the committee effective immediately .
+On another note, Its with sadness that I accepted the resignation from Derek Whelan as our club captain and from the committee effective immediately.
 Derek has commitments outside the club for the foreseeable future and feels he can't do the job justice.
-On behalf of the committee, I would like to thank Derek for all his work and dedication on the committee over the last few years .
-His input and energy has been invaluable .
+On behalf of the committee, I would like to thank Derek for all his work and dedication on the committee over the last few years.
+His input and energy has been invaluable.